vorteX-io-codes/technical-assessment-devops-template/README.md

 ### With curl

-Using the Docker image, write a small bash script to invoke the lambda function locally using `curl`.
+Using the Docker image, write a small bash script to invoke the lambda function locally using `curl` with the event files of `events`.

 ```bash
 ...